 “My students read Frederick Douglass over the summer…

 If you are interested in writing a piece for our blog, we suggest submitting a pitch outlining your topic and angle (50–150 words) to Lu Ann McNabb, who can provide feedback and direction prior to a full post submission.

 - a title;

-- photo of 2 MB or less that could be of you, the author, or of content related to your piece (please note that any images of students must be accompanied by permission forms signed by guardians);
+- photo of 2 MB or less that could be of you, the author, preferably in a setting (such as in a classroom, library, office or outside) or of content related to your piece (please note that any images of students must be accompanied by permission forms signed by guardians);

 - a 1-2 sentence biography of the author(s);

 - Author(s) Twitter handle(s), if on Twitter;